Stanmancer/headphones/README.md

 # Headphones
-A webpage implemented from scratch, without any library, based on a design model by [Nicholas Philipot](https://www.linkedin.com/in/nic0fil).
+A responsive webpage implemented from scratch, without any library, based on a design model by [Nicholas Philipot](https://www.linkedin.com/in/nic0fil).

 ### Built with
 - Semantic HTML5 markup